 When you need to change Wi-Fi settings, such as the network name (SSID) or password, you only have to do that on the router unit.
 The satellites will replicate the change by themselves.

-In a mesh, you have continuous connectivity on your device when roaming from one hub to another, as though there was just one hub involved.
+In a mesh, it’s easier to have continuous connectivity on your device when roaming from one hub to another, as though there was just one hub involved.

-For seamless hand-off to work, all connected hardware devices (hubs and clients) need to support the IEEE 802.11r or 802.11k standard.
-Most Wi-Fi systems and most clients released in the past five or so years support this.
-To find out for sure, you need to google the specs of your hardware’s Wi-Fi chip.
+- For seamless hand-off to work, all connected hardware devices (hubs and clients) need to support the IEEE 802.11r, 802.11v, or 802.11k standard.
+Most Wi-Fi systems and most clients released in the past five or so years support at least one of these.
+But there’s a chance they don’t feature the same one, so seamless hand-off is not a sure thing.

 Keep in mind that some extenders can turn an existing Wi-Fi network into a “mesh” by offering dedicated backhaul and supposedly seamless hands-off — more on backhaul below.
 Examples of these are the Nighthawk Mesh Extenders from Netgear — the EX8000 and EX7500.